Switch Statements

 - couples Employee with transaction processing and persistence

-This makes Employee a god object that handles everything related to employees.
-As more features are added, the Employee class will inevitably grow into an unmanageable, bloated entity
+As more features will be added, the Employee interface will inevitably grow into an unmanageable, bloated entity

-Chapter 10 talks about cohesion and single responsibility principle, it feels strange that in order to avoid swtich
+Ironically, Chapter 10 talks about cohesion and single responsibility principle.
+Yet here, to avoid a switch, he violates these core OOP principles.

 By declaring switch

-fundamentally bad, Martin loses the balance.
+fundamentally bad, Martin loses this balance.
 His solution increases complexity and couples unrelated concerns, trading one set of problems for another.

 , Schedulable

-To maintain polymorphism, we'd either need three abstract factories (repetitions) or factory of factories (over-engineering).
+But to maintain polymorphism, we'd then need either three factories (repetition) or a factory of factories (over-engineering).